jwelrynewone/docs/nibiru-book/tutorials/building-the-nibiru-binary.md

 nibid [command]
 ```

-Optionally, you can run the all of the tests to make sure everything is working properly.
+Optionally, you can run the Go tests to make sure everything is working properly.

 ```bash
 go test ./... -cover